billthefighter/pydantic2django/docs/how_it_works/readme_ingestion.md

 - Post-pass to resolve `xs:key` / `xs:keyref` (e.g., ID/IDREF) lookups
 - Configurable relationship strategies at ingest time (e.g., JSON/M2M)

+### Note on Timescale soft references

+When generation replaces illegal hypertable→hypertable FKs with soft references (e.g., `UUIDField(db_index=True)`), the ingestor will persist the identifier value.
+If you need strong integrity across hypertables, add an application-level validator or a periodic job that checks the referenced IDs exist (or maintain a regular “latest snapshot” table which hypertables can FK to).

 ## Pydantic and Dataclasses

 - Ingestion is simpler: